 The cost of essential purchases, like groceries and rent keeps going up, making it harder than ever for families to get by on a single income.

 Does all this sound familiar?
-If you’re in this position, we’ve got seven money moves you can start making today:
+If you’re in this position, we’ve got a list of money moves you can start making today: